 Where is Heidelberg University located?

-Heidelberg University is located in Tiffin, Ohio in the United States of America.
-Not to be confused with the University of Heidelberg in Germany, we are a separate and distinct university, although we share some exchange and study abroad programs with the University of Heidelberg in Germany.
+Heidelberg University is located in Tiffin, Ohio, in the United States of America.
+Not to be confused with the University of Heidelberg in Germany, we are a separate and distinct university.
+Though we do share some exchange and study abroad programs with the University of Heidelberg in Germany.
 See map to the right for our exact location.

 Should I apply as an international or domestic student?

 Your citizenship determines whether you apply as an international or a domesitc student, not where you live.
 You are an international student if you are:

 - a foreign national living outside of the U.S., OR